sfhansen/mse246_project/reports/final_report.md

 2. Splits the data into train and test sets;
 3. Normalizes continuous features;
 4. Selects features using recursive feature elimination;
-5. Trains binary response predictive models, including LASSO and random forests.
+5. Trains binary response predictive models.

 Lastly, we evaluate the performance of these models on resampled partitions of the training data, and on a held-out test set in terms of AUC, sensitivity,